albertpang123/COMP2113_Group_project-group_78-/README.md

     (6) In single-player mode:
     - The word is chosen randomly from a file (word.txt).
+    - Ensure word.txt has between 10 to 50 words, each with a minimum of 3 letters.

     (7) In multiplayer mode:
     - Player 1 enters the secret word, and Player 2 tries to guess it.